rogerpadilla/prouter/README.md

     <a href='https://coveralls.io/r/rogerpadilla/prouter'><img src='https://coveralls.io/repos/rogerpadilla/prouter/badge.svg' alt='Coverage Status' /></a>
 </p>

 In rich web applications, we still want to provide linkable, bookmarkable, and shareable URLs to meaningful locations within an app.
-Use the Router to update the browser URL whenever the user reaches a new "place" in your app that they might want to bookmark or share.
-Conversely, the Router detects changes to the URL, and can tell your application exactly where you are now.
+Use prouter to update the browser URL whenever the user reaches a new "place" in your app that they might want to bookmark or share.
+Conversely, prouter detects changes to the URL, and can tell your application exactly where you are now.

-Until recently, hash fragments (#page) were used to provide these permalinks, but with the arrival of the History API, it's now possible to use standard URLs (/page). prouter provides methods for routing client-side pages, and connecting them to actions and events; for browsers which don't yet support the History API ([pushState](http://diveintohtml5.info/history.html) and real URLs), the Router handles graceful fallback and transparent translation to the fragment version of the URL ([onhashchange](https://developer.mozilla.org/en-US/docs/DOM/window.onhashchange) and URL fragments).
+Until recently, hash fragments (#page) were used to provide these permalinks, but with the arrival of the History API, it's now possible to use standard URLs (/page). prouter provides methods for routing client-side pages, and connecting them to actions and events; for browsers which don't yet support the History API ([pushState](http://diveintohtml5.info/history.html) and real URLs), prouter handles graceful fallback and transparent translation to the fragment version of the URL ([onhashchange](https://developer.mozilla.org/en-US/docs/DOM/window.onhashchange) and URL fragments).

 ### Why prouter?